amarmer/Singleton-Without-PImpl/README.md

 ## Destructible Singleton without PImpl

 The classic PImpl (Pointer to Implementation) is a well-known C++ pattern to hide implementation details from header files.</br>
-However it requires heap allocation via `std::unique_ptr<Impl>`, which may not always be desirable.</br>
+However, it requires heap allocation via `std::unique_ptr<Impl>`, which may not always be desirable.</br>
-This article describes an alternative approach for singletons that hides implementation details without heap allocation.
+This article describes an alternative approach for singletons that hides implementation details without heap allocation</br>
+and allows singleton reconstruction.

 ## Framework